rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 In this case, the interface is "enp3s0".

-Next change the profile:
+Next, change the profile:

 ```bash
 incus profile device add macvlan eth0 nic nictype=macvlan parent=enp3s0
 ```

-This command adds all of the necessary parameters to the `macvlan` profile required for use.
+This command adds all the parameters to the `macvlan` profile required for use.

-Examine what this command created, by using the command:
+Examine what this command created by using the command:

 ```bash
 incus profile show macvlan